richarthurs/rtl-ip/README.md

 These are the steps to create a new Zynq-based project.

-1. Assume the following directory structure:
+1. Clone this repo into `fpga/rtl-ip`.
+From now on, assume the following directory structure:

 ```
-fpga
+fpga/
-    rtl-ip
+    rtl-ip/
         ...
-    project-dir
+    axi-counter-demo/

 ```
-2. Inside project-dir, create a new Vivado project.
-Uncheck `Create new Directory` if you already have a directory to contain the project.
+2. Inside the `fpga` directory, create a new folder to contain the project.
+Open up Vivado and choose `Create new project`.
+Give it the same name as the new directory (axi-counter-demo).
+Since you already created a directory, uncheck `Create new Directory` in the project creation window.

 3. In Vivado settings > IP, add the `rtl-ip` clone as an IP repository.